 What to Look for as a Woman When Considering Opportunities from Top Marketing Headhunters

 Marketing has become a tenacious and adaptive discipline by necessity, forced to keep up with rapid market and technology evolution.
-Yes some companies are stuck still in the stone age when it comes to gender equality in the marketing department and elsewhere.
+Yet some companies are still stuck in the stone age when it comes to gender equality in the marketing department and elsewhere.
 Next time you’re seeking job opportunities, consider these factors in your list of “pros:”

 - Companies with diverse employee rosters, especially in upper management and leadership positions.
 Or companies that currently lack diversity, but are making a formalized, public and sincere effort to improve.